 - at the end, when a joint evaluation with your mentors provides feedback and illuminates future opportunities for your creative growth.

 At the end of your completed project, Darwin and Sam will provide you with a portfolio review of up to 20 images from your project.
-If your project is of interest to oopoomoo audiences, they will respectfully request to license your images in a published portfolio review of your project – and pay you for the privilege to do so!
+If your project is of interest to oopoomoo audiences, they will respectfully request to license your images in a published portfolio review of your project.

 7/365: The Mentored Photo Project is for photographers interested not only in honing their technical and creative skills but also those skills artists need to develop to survive in the ‘real’ world.
 These skills include, among others: